supsm/MCPPPP/README.md

 [Discord](https://discord.gg/waXJDswsaR)
 ## Use
-Newly compiled binaries for linux and windows can be found as `MCPPPP-linux` and `MCPPPP-windows.exe`.
+Newly compiled binaries for linux, windows, and mac can be found as `MCPPPP-linux`, `MCPPPP-windows.exe`, and `MCPPPP-mac` respectively.
 They may not be stable, and may not contain things from the latest commit.
 However, these are guaranteed to not immediately crash or have some obvious error.
 I will add releases when I feel it is stable enough.
-For mac binaries, click the green arrow near the commit then click Details next to Compile Mac / build.
-Then click artifacts on the top right, and clcick on `artifact`.
-They are guaranteed to contain things from the latest commit, but may immediately crash or have an obvious error.
 Note that on mac, double clicking on the file is not sufficient to run the program; it must be run through terminal.

 Use should be pretty self-explanitory, run the binary and put the path of folders to convert in `mcpppp.properties` such as `C:\Users\supsm\AppData\Roaming\.minecraft\resourcepacks`